pursuit-curriculum/unit-dsa/intro-to-oop/lesson-notes/README.md

 console.log(Math.abs(-5));
 ```

-This makes sense because we want all the math methods to be organized in a way that they are all together, however, we don't want to instantiate a new class to use them.
+This makes sense because we want all the math methods to be organized so that they are all together.
+However, we don't want to instantiate a new class to use them.

-We can then add the word `static` to declare methods and properties to a class
+We can then add the word `static` to declare methods and properties to a class.

 ```js
 class StringExtra {